Investing in residential real estate in 2025: stricter rules

 Renting out residential real estate involves risk.
 You might be faced with the following:

-- Unoccupied real estate and tenants not paying rent on time or at all.
 You’ve probably also seen reports of cannabis farms being set up in rental real estate.

-- Changes to legislation and regulations.
 On 1 July 2024, the Dutch government introduced a modernised version of its real estate valuation system, creating a new ‘mid-segment’ for the rental sector.
-Rents are now established on the basis of a points system for both housing in the 'low segment’ (former social housing) and the 'mid-segment’.
+Rents are now established on the basis of a points system for both housing in the ‘low segment’ (former social housing) and the ‘mid-segment’.
 This previously only applied to housing in the low segment.

-This means that the maximum rent for mid-segment real estate with up to 186 points is €1,157.95.
-You can use a tool to calculate rent according to the points system.
+This means that the maximum rent for mid-segment real estate with up to 186 points is €1,184.82.
+You can use a tool to calculate the rent according to the points system.
 Only landlords in the ‘high segment’ have the freedom to set their own rent.
 However, this segment is subject to a limit on annual rent increases until 1 May 2029.

 Changes to tax legislation

-Tax laws change all the time.
-For instance, since 2021, the Dutch government has raised property transfer tax in two stages from 2% to 10.4%.
 Box 3 tax on real estate is also steadily increasing.
-If you’re a private real estate investor, you’ll usually be liable to pay Box 3 tax on this real estate in your income tax return.
+If you’re a private real estate investor, you’ll usually be liable to pay box 3 tax on this real estate in your income tax return.
 This is a tax on your wealth based on a fictitious return (assumed return) rather than the actual return.

 Conclusion